-The written standards for provision of ESG assistance in North Dakota is included as an attachment to this Plan (ESG Program Distribution Statement).
+The written standards for provision of ESG assistance in North Dakota is included as an attachment to this Plan.
 Refer to this for additional information.
 A summary is included below.

 Per 24 CFR 576.401 ESG sub-recipients must conduct an initial evaluation to determine each individual or family's eligibility for ESG assistance and the amount and types of assistance the individual or family needs to regain stability in permanent housing.
-These evaluations must be conducted in accordance with the centralized or coordinated assessment requirements set forth under §576.400(d).
+These evaluations must be conducted in accordance with the centralized or coordinated assessment requirements set forth under §576.400(d) which is pending development by the ND Continuum of Care (CoC).